EverettNC/ALPHAWOLF/BUSINESS_MODEL_FREEDOM.md

 # THE FREEDOM MODEL
-## How AlphaWolf and the Sovereign Intelligence Framework Stay Free Forever
+## How AlphaWolf and the Sovereign Intelligence Framework Stay Available Forever

 ---